Elliott R. Corbett: Corbett Investment Company

 The three Corbett brothers concentrated their efforts on their real estate businesses, the First National Bank of Portland and its subsidiaries, which they controlled and other investments that needed their own managing and financing.
-They left their other company holdings inherited from their grandfather H. W. Corbett, with experienced managements already in place, such as their holdings in Union Pacific Railroad, the Portland headquartered Home Telephone Company, the Oregon Electric Railway, the Oregon Surety and Casualty Company and the Portland Hotel, to largely operate on their own, usually retaining the role of directors (occasionally as officers) or even just passive shareholders so as to free themselves from their active day-to-day management.
+They left their other company holdings inherited from their grandfather H. W. Corbett, with experienced managements already in place, such as their holdings in Union Pacific Railroad, the Portland headquartered Home Telephone Company, the Oregon Electric Railway, the Oregon Surety and Casualty Company, and the Portland Hotel, to largely operate on their own, usually retaining the role of directors (occasionally as officers) or even just passive shareholders so as to free themselves from their active day-to-day management.

 The Corbett Investment Company's offices were located in the Corbett Building, at Southwest Fifth Avenue and Morrison, overlooking the Pioneer Courthouse.
-The brothers completed the building in 1907, four years after their grandfather's death.
+The brothers completed the building in 1907.
 The Corbett Investment Company offices were on the tenth floor, Suite 1011 at the north east corner but the mailing address was simply the Corbett Investment Company, Corbett Building, Portland, Oregon.
 The relatively compact space provided three offices for the brothers and an area for two secretaries and a filing and lunch room.
 From this modest space they oversaw their entire business holdings with their accountants in a separately accessed office on the same floor of the Corbett building.

-In 1956 the brothers sold their remaining buildings and gave up management of downtown Portland properties.
+In 1956, the brothers sold their remaining buildings and gave up management of downtown Portland properties.

-After the deaths of the Corbett brothers, the 81-year-old Corbett Building was demolished by implosion on Sunday, 1 May 1988 (See Portland Buildings below).
+After the deaths of the Corbett brothers, the 81-year-old Corbett Building was demolished by implosion on May 1, 1988.